jrajappa/DNAC-Top5/README.md

 This repository contains a few simple scripts to get started with Cisco DNA Center API.

-You will need the requests[secure] python module.
+You will need the requests[secure] python module..

 ```buildoutcfg
 pip install requests[secure]